Messerschmitt Me 163 Komet: Japanese versions

-One complete example of the Japanese aircraft survives at the Planes of Fame Air Museum in California.
+One complete example of the Japanese aircraft survives at the Planes of Fame Air Museum in the US.
 The fuselage of a second aircraft is displayed at the Mitsubishi company's Komaki Plant Museum, at Komaki, Aichi in Japan.

 Replicas

 A flying replica Me 163 was constructed between 1994 and 1996 by Joseph Kurtz, a former Luftwaffe pilot who trained to fly Me 163s, but who never flew in combat.
 He subsequently sold the aircraft to EADS.
 The replica is an unpowered glider whose shape matches that of an Me 163, although its construction is completely different: the glider is built of wood with an empty weight of 285 kg, a fraction of the weight of a wartime aircraft.
 Reportedly, it has excellent flying characteristics.
 The glider is painted red to represent the Me 163 flown by Wolfgang Späte.
-As of 2011, it was still flying with the civil registration D-1636.
+It is not currently flown, but is exhibited at the Messerschmitt Museum of Flight.

 In the early 2000s, a rocket-powered airworthy replica, the Komet II, was proposed by XCOR Aerospace, a former aerospace company that had previously built the XCOR EZ-Rocket rocket-plane.
 Although outwardly the same as a wartime aircraft, the Komet II's design would have differed considerably for safety reasons.
 It would have been partially constructed with composite materials, powered by one of XCOR's own simpler and safer, pressure fed, liquid oxygen/alcohol engines, and retractable undercarriage would have been used instead of a takeoff dolly and landing skid.

 Several static replica Me 163s are exhibited in museums.